NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

                                 "doc": "Impedence of electrodes listed in electrode_map.
 COMMENT: Text, in the event that impedance is stored as range and not a fixed value", "name": "impedance",
                                 "type": "text"
-                            },
-                            {
-                                "doc": "Identification string for probe, shank or tetrode each electrode resides on.
-Name should correspond to one of electrode_group_X groups below.
-COMMENT: There's one entry here for each element in electrode_map.
-All elements in an electrode group should have a functional association, for example all being on the same planar electrode array, or on the same shank.", "name": "electrode_group",
-                                "type": "text"
-                            },
-                            {
-                                "doc": "Description of filtering used.
-COMMENT: Includes filtering type and parameters, frequency fall- off, etc. If this changes between TimeSeries, filter description should be stored as a text attribute for each TimeSeries.
-If this changes between TimeSeries, filter description should be stored as a text attribute for each TimeSeries.", "name": "filtering",
-                                "type": "text"
                             }
                         ],
                         "doc": "Metadata related to extracellular electrophysiology.",